The-Marcy-Lab-School/swe-2-4-forms/README.md

 LET'S DO THIS!

 ### Question 3 - Adding username input and label
-We nee to add our first input and label.
+We need to add our first input and label.
 But first, a *quick* aside on labels.

 > **Lowdown on Labels**:
 >